raymondworkshop/raymondworkshop.github.io/notes.md

 #### 2026-06-14
 * add memex/ and make memex more wiki and backlink
+* export apple notes into _post/origin-apple-notes/ daily
+    -

 #### 2022-06-20
 * update into 'vs' code style